Ways to Earn More Credit Card Points and Miles

 - Group meals, activities, and gifts

-It can also make it easier to get reimbursed for your expenses while traveling because your credit card statement will serve as a log of where and when you made purchases.
+It can also make it easier to get reimbursed for your expenses while traveling because your credit card statement will serve as a log of where and when you've done purchases.

 Targeted Offers May Have Bigger Bonuses